unexpectedjs/unexpected-http/documentation/index.md

 Request Syntax
 --------------

-Unexpected-HTTP has a declarative syntax for specifying requests to peform.
+Unexpected-HTTP has a declarative syntax for specifying requests to perform.

 ### String